MrPomajdor/MrPomajdor/README.md

 ● 🍅 [https://pomajdorownia.cf/](https://pomajdorownia.cf/)

 anyway<br>
-I forgor 💀 about his github account and didn't use it so that's why the commit history looks like that
+I forgor 💀 about his github account and didn't use it so that's why the commit history looks like that.